-Spinning tops are neutral patterns prone to generating false signals; trading them without next-candle confirmation shows a win rate of only 44%.
-The pattern’s low reward-to-risk ratio (1.04 average) makes it unsuitable as a primary entry trigger.
+Spinning tops are neutral patterns prone to generating false signals, and tested reversal rates sit at roughly a coin flip, so trading them without next-candle confirmation has no edge.
+The pattern is short by construction, which keeps the achievable reward small relative to the stop and makes it unsuitable as a primary entry trigger.
 Algorithmic stop-hunting during Asian sessions creates artificially long-wicked patterns that trap retail traders; these should be ignored unless they retest London or New York extremes.
 Early exits based solely on spinning top formation often trigger whipsaws before genuine reversals materialize.
 Past performance is not indicative of future results.
 Capital at risk.

 A Spinning Top is a single-candle price formation characterized by a small real body and long, balanced upper and lower wicks, signifying a state of market indecision.
-In 2026, this pattern achieves a 55.9% overall win rate and more frequently signals a temporary trend pause rather than a full reversal.
+Thomas Bulkowski’s testing puts it at a 51% reversal rate for the black spinning top and 50% for the white one, which is as close to a coin flip as a pattern gets.
 Traders utilize the Spinning Top as an early warning signal to tighten risk management, requiring decisive volume expansion and next-candle confirmation to validate any directional shift.

 Spinning top candlestick mechanics function as a “warning light” on a chart, indicating that the prevailing momentum is losing steam.
 This formation allows traders to observe the exact moment when the market enters a temporary state of stalemate between horizontal boundaries.
 It remains a critical tool for detecting volatility contraction before a decisive breakout occurs.